SebRwa/blog/content/home/services/service1.md

 ● Multi task capability focused on goals.

-● Proactively act to understand customer technical needs and identify potential card solutions in relation with the Gemalto card product roadmap.
+● Proactively act to understand customer technical needs and identify potential card solutions in relation with the product product roadmap.